Skip to main content

 Next step: Submit your first task with :LovelaceTask

-Scenario 2: Connected but Not Authenticated
+Scenario 2: Connected but Not Paired / Trusted

-Daemon is running but authentication needed:
+Daemon is running but pairing/trust setup is required:

-Next step: Run :LovelaceAuth to complete device authorization flow
+Next step: Run :LovelaceAuth to initiate pairing

 Scenario 3: Daemon Not Running